Francisca-Heii/milestone1-project/README.md

 ### This project is the best way to help them achieve this things because:

 * The website has a clear and simple navigation for the user to find what they are looking for intuitively.
-* The site itself shows my work and provides a tangiable proof of my skills and abilities, not just telling.
+* The site itself shows my work and provides a tangiable proof of my skills and abilities, it gives the user confidence and some trust not just telling.
 * The content is relevant and on point.

 ### Users stories